standarddeviant/dspcml/README.md

 ## Notable changes from CML to DSPCML
 * The elementary data type of CML was `double`.
 In DSPCML this is changed to `cml_real_t` with the default as `float`.
 This type alias, along with per-sample math functions, is defined `cml_real_type.h`
+* Some new functions use the prefix `cml0` instead of just `cml`.
+These functions are explicitly designed to do work along dimension 0, typically as 'channels' of 'samples' in the context of signal processing.
+This fuzzy distinction is where DSP meets CML.

 ## Signal Processing Function Wishlist
 DSPCML aims to be a strict superset of the functions in CML.